Quick Doughnuts

 Instructions

-2. Beat egg; stir in milk, sugar, vanilla, biscuit mix, and nutmeg until a soft dough forms.
+2. Beat the egg in a large bowl; stir in milk, sugar, vanilla, biscuit mix, and nutmeg until a soft dough forms.

-3. Turn dough onto a lightly floured board and knead gently until smooth.
+3. Turn the dough onto a lightly floured board and knead gently until smooth.

-4. Roll to about 3/8-inch thickness and cut with a doughnut cutter.
+4. Roll out to roughly 3/8-inch thickness and cut into shapes with a standard doughnut cutter.

-5. Fry 2–3 doughnuts at a time for about 1 minute per side until golden.
-Drain on paper towels.
+5. Fry 2–3 doughnuts at a time for about 1 minute per side until golden brown.
+Drain immediately on paper towels.

-6. Serve plain, rolled in sugar, or frosted if desired.
+6. Serve plain, rolled in sugar, or topped with your favorite frosting if desired.

 Quick Doughnuts FAQ